bamseponny/1dv610-mjukvarukvalitet-L2/README.md

 # My Favorite Games

-A web application which demonstrates a video game collection and statistics concerning grades and play time.
+This is a web application which demonstrates a video game collection and statistics concerning grades and play time of the collection.
-This application is meant for an **end-user** with a video game collection.
-If you are a **developer** you should check out the GitHub repositorium with the [My Favorite Things](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L1), with methods and a database which this application implements.
-A developer shoud also find the [DEVELOPER](/DEVELOPER.md) file of great interest with requirements, vision and test report.
-If you are an **examinator** all of the above of course is of interest, as well as [REFLECTION](/REFLECTION.md) file with code reflections using the book Clean Code.
+This application is meant for a specific **end-user** with said video game collection.
+If you are a **developer** you should check out the GitHub repositorium with the [My Favorite Things](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L1) library, with methods and a database which this application implements.
+A developer shoud also find the [DEVELOPER](/DEVELOPER.md) file of great interest with requirements, vision and a test report.
+If you are an **examinator** all of the above is of value, as well as the [REFLECTION](/REFLECTION.md) file with code reflections using the book Clean Code.

 ***